Rhinoplasty Conveniently located to serve Greater Chicago Area and Cook County

 Rhinoplasties are generally not covered by insurance.
-Sometimes if there is documented trauma to the nose and collapse develops in the nose or the nose is severely deviated, a Rhinoplasty may be covered by insurance.
+Sometimes if there is documented trauma to the nose and collapse develops in the nose or the nose is severely deviated, the price of a Rhinoplasty may be covered by insurance.
 If you are a candidate, Dr. Lee can submit a letter to your insurance company with your photographs and your insurance company will let you know if it will be covered.

 Most times, if there are breathing problems related to the septum, a Septoplasty can be covered by insurance while an additional fee is paid to have the Rhinoplasty performed.

-If you are considering a Rhinoplasty and Septoplasty please see the next question.
+If you are considering a Rhinoplasty and Septoplasty, please see the next question.

 What is a Rhino/Septoplasty?